Landscape Architects

 Biography

-In 1996, Wagner and his firm received another CSLA award for the Corydon Hugo Piazza.
-A lot was purchased on a street corner just off Corydon in a residential area and this lot was turned into an urban plaza.
-Wagner and the firm worked and consulted with community groups during the planning and designing of the piazza.
-The piazza was divided similarly to a residential lot, with a division of front yard, house, and back yard.
-Wagner has also been involved in streetscaping on some of the most important streets in Winnipeg’s Exchange District, such as Bannatyne Avenue, McDermot Street, Princess Street, and Arthur Street.
+Early in his career Wagner was instrumental in many urban design projects.
+A vacant lot at the corner of Jessie and Hugo, just off Corydon Avenue, was transformed into an urban plaza.
+Wagner and his firm consulted with community groups during the planning and design phases and developed a successful community space.
+Wagner was involved in streetscaping on some of the most important streets in Winnipeg’s Exchange District, such as Bannatyne Avenue, McDermot Street, Princess Street and Arthur Street.

 Projects